sergiomorenoc/hello-world/README.md

 # hello-world
 Just another repository

-I've been in Norway recently and I found it a very beautiful place!
+I went to Norway recently and find it very beautiful!